 some email providers are blocking our emails completely.
 There's nothing we can really do in that case.
 To

-do this, open Lockdown, tap the Menu button on the top left, tap "Confirm Email" and then "Sign Out".
+do this, open Lockdown, tap Account on bottom right on the top left, tap "Confirm Email" and then "Sign

 If I subscribe to the Secure Tunnel, can I share this with my family?